-^{Lk} 22 Be doers of the Word and not just ^{8:21} hearers, lest you deceive yourselves. ^{3:17} 23 The hearer who does not become a doer is like that one who looked himself at the mirror.
-24 He looked and then promptly forgot what he was like. ^{Ps} 25 But those who fix their gaze on the mirror ^{19:8} perfect law of freedom and hold onto it, ^{5:17} an t listening and then forgetting, but ^{13:17} acting on it, will find blessing on their deeds.
-26 Those who think they are religious but do not restrain their tongue, deceive themselves and their religion is in ^{Ex} vain.
-27 In the sight of God, our Father, pure and blameless religion lies in helping the orphans and widows in their need and keeping oneself from the world's corruption.
+22Be doers of the word, and not just ^{1Jn3:17} hearers, lest you deceive yourselves.
+23The hearer, who does not become a doer, is like that one, who looked at himself in the mirror; 24 he looked, and then promptly forgot what he was Mt 5:17; like.
+25 But those who fix their gaze on Jn 13:17 the perfect law of freedom, and hold onto it, not listening and then forgetting, but acting on it, will find blessing on their deeds.

+26Those who think they are religious, but do not restrain their tongue, deceive themselves, and their religion is in vain.
+27 In the sight of God, our Father, pure and blameless religion lies in helping the orphans, and widows in their need, and keeping oneself from the world's corruption.